Skip to contents

 Use this function when you want to specify what feasible actions do to features.
 It is the stage at which an action-based decision space is linked to feature-level ecological or functional consequences.

 This function provides a unified interface for specifying action effects from several input formats while enforcing a single internal representation.
-Regardless of how the user supplies the effects, the stored output always follows the same canonical structure based on non-negative benefit/loss components.
+Regardless of how the user supplies the effects, the stored output always follows the same canonical structure based on amount_after and non-negative benefit/loss components.

 Let \(i \in \mathcal{I}\) index planning units, \(a \in \mathcal{A}\) index actions, and \(f \in \mathcal{F}\) index features.
 Let \(b_{if}\) denote the baseline amount of feature \(f\) in planning unit \(i\), as given by the feature-distribution table.
 Let \(\Delta_{iaf}\) denote the net change caused by applying action \(a\) in planning unit \(i\) to feature \(f\).
 The canonical stored representation is: